squeeton/the-dim/~Sessions/2025-04-02 Session Note.md

 Ajax went looking through everything and found a tiny vest with a fuckload of pockets.
 I found a small stone disk my brother found when we were younger.
-[[Dirk Stonejaw]] found a small jar of "kimchi"
+[[Dirk]] found a small jar of "kimchi"

 we continue to be unable to find tracks.
 [[Anya]] hid to cry.  then searched [[Mother Ybah]]s house to try and find clues. also nothing there. burnt away.

 a splash to the east. several splashes in the water.
 [[Ajax]] wanders into the water in search of splashing.
-[[Dirk Stonejaw]] saw something serpentine coming right for us. its not something we have hunted before.
+[[Dirk]] saw something serpentine coming right for us. its not something we have hunted before.

 this looks like a huge [[Mud Slithers]] this is completely unheard of a beast this big. this thing is at least 75ft long. it makes it to shore and slows down, head rising. golden eyes. its looking at one of the runes.